-"Fine Cross Peaking" is an alternate method used by the AAQ for Fine Peaking on the received satellite signal.
-As currently designed, this option must be requested by the customer before the antenna leaves AvL.
+Fine Cross Peaking is the standard method used by the AAQ for Coarse Peaking on the received satellite signal.

 The Cross Pattern Fine Velocity parameters specify the speed that the antenna will move in each direction during the signal level measurement scans.
 As was true for the Scan Velocity parameters, the possibly sluggish response time of the Signal Source and the desire for short Acquisition times must be considered.